 Here’s why a budget is essential for anyone who wants to build a healthier financial future:

 One of my close friends used to ask the same question at the end of every month: “Where did all my money go?”
 She wasn’t a reckless spender.
 In fact, she didn’t think she spent much at all.
-But without a budget, the little daily purchases added up, takeout meals, streaming subscriptions, and random online shopping.
+But without a budget, the little daily purchases added up, such as takeout meals, streaming subscriptions, and random online shopping.

 2. How can I budget my money?
 The core 5-step process